 - In a medium bowl, whisk together the eggs, zucchini, milk, oil, and vanilla extract until well-combined.

 - Add the wet ingredients to the dry and stir until ALMOST combined.
-Add the blueberries and stir gently until incorporated and just until the dough is combined.
-Don’t overstir or your muffins could end up being tough!
+Add the lemon zest and blueberries and stir gently until incorporated and just until the dough is combined.
+Don't overstir or your muffins could end up being tough!

 - Divide batter between muffin tins.